We’ll also show you power – Sam George warns police and military

 Source: My News GH

-Member of Parliament (MP) for Ningo-Prampram, Sam Nartey George, has sent a stern warning to the police and military not to expect any support from lawmakers from the National Democratic Congress (NDC) henceforth.
+Member of Parliament (MP) for Ningo-Prampram, Samuel Nartey George has sent a stern warning to the police and military not to expect any support from lawmakers from the National Democratic Congress (NDC) henceforth.

 His decision is based on the fact that armed police blocked the MPs from entering the premises of the Electoral Commission on Tuesday where they were set to present a petition to the Chairperson Mrs. Jean Mensa to protest the outcome of Techiman South Constituency in the Bono East Region.